remi-gai/search-tool/README.md

 ![ReadMe-images/Untitled%203.png](ReadMe-images/Untitled%203.png)

 - **Trade-off**: The filter will take more space if the list of apps gets longer.
-We can then consider making each app category collapsible.
+We can then consider making each category in the filter collapsible.

 ## Built with: